 As an internationally renowned symphonic and operatic conductor, Gustavo Dudamel is motivated by a profound belief in music's power to unite and inspire.
 Currently serving as Music Director of the Simón Bolívar Symphony Orchestra of Venezuela and Music & Artistic Director of the Los Angeles Philharmonic, the impact of his leadership extends from the greatest concert stages to classrooms, cinemas and innovative digital platforms around the world.
-Dudamel also appears as guest conductor with some of the world’s most famous musical institutions: in 2017, he leads the Bavarian Radio Symphony Orchestra in Munich, tours Europe with the Berlin Philharmonic, and takes the Vienna Philharmonic on a tour of the Americas, with concerts in New York’s Carnegie Hall, Mexico City’s Bellas Artes, Bogota’s Teatro Mayor, as well as the famed Teatro Colon in Buenos Aires.
+Dudamel also appears as guest conductor with some of the world’s most famous musical institutions: in 2017/18, he tours Europe with the Berlin Philharmonic, and takes the Vienna Philharmonic on a tour of the Americas, with concerts in New York’s Carnegie Hall, Mexico City’s Bellas Artes, Bogota’s Teatro Mayor, Teatro Municipal in Santiago de Chile, as well as the famed Teatro Colon in Buenos Aires.
 This season also sees Dudamel’s return to the opera house, conducting a new production of Puccini’s La Bohème at the Opéra National de Paris.

 For the Los Angeles Philharmonic under Dudamel, remarkable is not only the breadth of audiences reached, but also the depth of programming performed.
 LA Phil programs continue to represent the best and boldest in new music, including numerous premieres and commissions by composers such as John Adams, Philip Glass, Bryce Dessner, Arvo Pärt, Sofia Gubaidulina, Esa-Pekka Salonen and Kaija Saariaho.
 A series of concerts focusing on Mozart's late works kicks off the season, as well as Festival CDMX, featuring the music and artists of Mexico.
 The Spring of 2018 pays tribute to the 100th birthday of Leonard Bernstein with performances of Mass and Chichester Psalms and features a Schumann festival, including a new production of Das Paradies und die Peri, staged by Peter Sellars.
 In early 2018, the LA Phil also tours the United States and to Europe.